vinceAmstoutz/tests-and-quality-tools/README.md

 PHP tests & code analysis
 =========================

-> A bad test is equivalent to no test
+> A bad test is equivalent to no test!

 :warning: unit tests != integration tests != functional tests != end to end tests